Skip to content ↓

 PLEASE NOTE

-The class teacher will hold on to the CGP Comprehension Booklet and White Rose Maths journal at school.
+The class teacher will hold on to the CGP Comprehension Booklet at school.

-From this week, children need to write 'one sentence per spelling word' (10 words) in their red Home Learning exercise book.
+Please write 'one sentence per spelling word' (10 words) in your red Home Learning exercise book.
 Sentences should be checked by an adult or an older sibling.
 Please ensure that it's completed in *pencil*.

 *Y2 Checklist*: